ePages-de/epages-devportal/_posts/2017/2017-05-30-design-of-a-continuous-delivery-pipeline.md

 Testing of several microservices is solved by using individual Docker images representing the actual state of a single microservice.
 Tools such as [Kubernetes](https://kubernetes.io/) and [Google Compute Engine (GCE)](https://cloud.google.com/compute/) are used to deploy and test the software.

-{% imagebasic blog/blog-microservices-pipeline-cdp-stages.png The_Continuous_Delivery_Pipeline %} image {% endimagebasic %}
+{% image_custom image="assets/img/pages/blog/images/blog-microservices-pipeline-cdp-stages.png" caption="The_Continuous_Delivery_Pipeline" width="100%" %}

 There are actually two Jenkins instances active to display the CDP (see image above).